Alexander Sebastian Hauser

-I am conducting my research as a member of the Gloriam Group.
+I am a member of the Gloriam Group.

 As the president of the CBioVikings, RSG International Society for Computational Biology (ISCB), I have been trying to provide a networking platform and learning opportunity for Bioinformaticians and computational Biologists in the Copenhagen Area.

 03/2019-03/2024: 5-year Postdoc contract: "Advancing personalised medicine for psychiatric diseases through integrative GPCR pharmacogenomics"

 11/2016-04/2017: Research visit to the Babu group working on natural variation data form 60,000 individuals